 TCM: So, how did you get your current truck camper?

 I scoured Craigslist for well over a year.
-In November of 2007, I found a good camper at an affordable price and drove six hours to get it.
+In November of 2007, I found a good Four Wheel Camper Hawk at an affordable price and drove six hours to get it.

 Above: Coyote Flats, Eastern Sierra, California